 Choose a company with a proven track record and ask for references.
 There is no better way to confirm your decision to move with a software provider than to ask current users for their feedback.

-Look at the day to day benefits of the product, including turn around-time from query to quote and how the booking process is managed.
+Look at the day to day benefits of the product, including the turn-around time from query to quote and how the booking process is managed.
 This coupled with the reduced risk of errors and professional branding will ensure that the return on your investment is a generous one.

-This series of articles was aimed at demonstrating why software is a far more sustainable way of managing your tour operating business.
-Manual systems are no longer effective or competitive and the hope is that some of your doubts or concerns may have been addressed.
+This series of articles (see below for links) is aimed at demonstrating why software is a far more sustainable way of managing your tour

 Not all organisations can fund their own software development to produce a bespoke product, but there are plenty of products out there that have been tried and tested and have proved to be hugely beneficial in the companies that they serve.
 You don’t need to be a huge organisation to take advantage of these software packages; from 1 user to 50+ users the benefits far outweigh traditional manual methods.